Department of Finance (Australia)

-The Department of Finance is a department of the Government of Australia that is charged with the responsibility of assisting the government across a wide range of policy areas to ensure its outcomes are met, particularly with regard to expenditure, financial management, and the operations of government.
+The Department of Finance is a department of the Australian Government that is responsible for assisting the government across a wide range of policy areas to ensure its outcomes are met, particularly with regard to expenditure, fiscal management and operations of government.

 The administrative head of the department is the Secretary of the Department of Finance, presently Matt Yannopoulos, who reports to the Federal Minister for Finance, presently Senator Katy Gallagher.

 Unlike in many countries, Australia's Department of Finance has a broad range of responsibilities across many economic areas, not limited to advising on Government programs and policy.
 These include directly administering programs and responsibilities, and having several corporate areas and sub-agencies administered within them.

 The head office of the department is located at One Canberra Avenue, in the Canberra suburb of Forrest.
 Formerly, it was located in the John Gorton Building, named after Australia's prime minister between 1968 and 1971.